 Fungal Ecology From the Soil to the Sky

-In this course, you will learn about the many important roles that fungi fulfill throughout the natural world as well as how to observe, study, and document the fungi all around you.
+In this course, you will learn about the many important roles that fungi fulfill throughout the natural world as well as how to observe, study, document, and engage with the fungi all around you.

 — TOPICS COVERED —